thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - My current reserach interests are in thoery and application in machine learning, deep learning and computer vision.

 ## Recent News

+- My Research Work on Multi-View 3D Object Recognition and Retrieval is shown in A*STAR Research Highlight [Page Link](https://research.a-star.edu.sg/articles/highlights/algorithms-give-computers-stereoscopic-vision/)

+- My Research Work on Defect Detection and Segmentation is shown in A*STAR Research Highlight [Page Link](https://research.a-star.edu.sg/articles/highlights/a-smarter-way-to-detect-defects/)

 - One paper entitled "SCA-PVNet: Self-and-cross attention based aggregation of point cloud and multi-view for 3D object retrieval" has been published in **Knowledge-Based Systems**.

 - One paper entitled "Keyword-Aware Relative Spatio-Temporal Graph Networks for Video Question Answering" has been published in **IEEE Transactions on Multimedia**.

 - One **US Patent** entitled "Method and system for image classification" has been granted with Patent Number: 11836632.

-- Our solution has won the 1st Place in EPIC-Kitchens Dataset Challenges: Unsupervised Domain Adaptation for Action Recognition Track at **CVPR2022**.
+Our solution has won the 1st Place in EPIC-Kitchens Dataset Challenges: Unsupervised Domain Adaptation for Action Recognition Track, **CVPR2023** [Leaderboard Link](https://epic-kitchens.github.io/2023)

 - One paper entitled "DDR-ID: Dual deep reconstruction networks based image decomposition for anomaly detection" has been published in **Journal of Ambient Intelligence and Humanized Computing**.